marcoseche00/CHES_Scraper_Models/README.md

 # CHES_Scraper_Models
-R scraper for CHES expert data on Google Scholar and Google.
+R scraper for CHES expert and party data on Google Scholar, Google, and Wikipedia.